lyndseyjw/employee-tracker-database/README.md

 ## Installation & Usage

+At the moment, this is a back end only application.
-To watch a video of how to deploy the application, I invite you to click here : https://drive.google.com/file/d/1Y8xz6AzSLeE4SS89jjYlznI2y-PvsYNw/view
+To watch a video of how to deploy, I invite you to click here : https://drive.google.com/file/d/1Y8xz6AzSLeE4SS89jjYlznI2y-PvsYNw/view

 ## Languages & Technologies Used